 Location: Southwest corner of 7th Street and Mill Avenue, Tempe, Arizona

 Photo Source: Matt Winquist, via the City of Tempe, Arizona’s public art website

 Like Anchorage, Alaska, the City of Tempe, Arizona sets aside part of its annual budget to fund public art.
 One percent of the City’s total annual capital improvements budget lands in the Municipal Art Fund, which the City uses to advance art in all of its forms.
 Not surprisingly, there is a ton of public art in Tempe, just waiting for you to find it.

 The City has used those funds to transform its bus stops, utility boxes, parks, paths, bridges, and streets, as well as its public buildings and community art center.
 They’ve even dropped small bits of art on the city’s library cards.

-Want to see it yourself?
+Want to see Day Dreaming at Tempe Town Lake for yourself?

 The City of Tempe makes it really easy for local residents and visitors to find its public art.
 They’ve catalogued it extensively online, and created a wonderful interactive map to the various art works around town.

 Next time you’re in Tempe, take a few minutes and look around.
 I bet you’ll spot something surprising.
 When you do, we’d love to hear about it here on Caterpickles or Twitter (@shalahowell).